emile-f/forum/README.md

 * Clone the repository.
 * Navigate to repository folder in command line.
 * Run npm install to install dependencies.
-* In command line type 'npm start' to start both the backend as well as frontend react.
+* In command line type 'npm start:all' to start both the backend as well as frontend react.
 	* For only backend: 'npm run backend'
 	* For only frontend: 'npm run start-react'
 * In your web browser go to localhost:8080 to visit the forum.
 (3000 for backend)